fede3123/fede3123/README.md

 -I wish that you find something interesting in my repositorys and if you have any ideas for improve my code, don´t hesitate to make a request :D

-*Now i work in a proyect about lstm.
+*Now i work in a proyect about GAN.

 <!---
 fede3123/fede3123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.